 -Houston Chronicle 9/25/12

 Ryan was raised in West Houston, and graduated from Katy-Taylor High School.
 He attended Baylor University, where he served as Vice President of the Student Body during his junior year and graduated with honors in 2001.
 In 2006, Ryan graduated from South Texas College of Law and went to work for the Harris County District Attorney.
 On August 24, 2012, Governor Perry appointed Ryan to the 177th District Court, and on November 6th, Ryan was elected to a full four year term.
 Currently, Ryan is the youngest District Court judge in the State of Texas.

 After graduating from Baylor, and before attending law school, Ryan worked for the mayoral campaign of Orlando Sanchez in 2001, Kyle Janek’s Texas Senate campaign in 2002 and then worked for the Harris County Republican Party serving as the Political Director until 2004.
 In law school, Ryan was nationally recognized as a top mock trial advocate, won awards regionally and nationally, and was inducted into the prestigious Order of Barristers.
-During law school he could be heard filling in on KSEV for his dad, Senator Dan Patrick.
+During law school he could be heard filling in on KSEV for his dad, Lt.
+Governor-elect Dan Patrick.